X bookmarks are a useful signal source, but they are a terrible source of truth.

 The important safety rule is this:

-Never remove the X bookmark until the idea has either been captured in Linear or intentionally recorded as processed.
+Never remove the X bookmark until the idea has either been captured in GitHub Issues or intentionally recorded as processed.

 Bookmarks should disappear only after the system has somewhere else to point.